zomblic/WeatherMeNow/README.md

   ## <span style="color:rgb(225, 112, 112);">Credits</span>
     To the bootcamp for providing the readme for the assignment,

-    Classmates for forming study groups to problem solve and figure it out -- thanks to Clinton R, Matt M and Misha D for helping with debugging, discussing and catching the syntax for the weather service!
+    Classmates for forming study groups to problem solve and figure it out -- thanks to Zach M, Clinton R, Matt M and Misha D for helping with debugging, discussing and catching the syntax for the weather service!
-    Tutors (Erik for explaining and helping with the history servince code -- ) and TAs for being patient and helping us out,
+    Tutors (Erik for explaining and helping with the history servince code -- Benecio for helping with Render ) and TAs for being patient and helping us out,

     Google (and the many, many, many websites that offered advice, tibits and a variety of coding exmaples-- StackOverflow and GeekdforGeeks mainly),

-    Co-Pilot and Xpert for identifying debugging and slightly tweaking (not sure how to succesfully cite debugged code tho) as well as breaking down code, explaining it and over several examples.
+    Co-Pilot, ChatGPT and Xpert for identifying debugging and slightly tweaking (not sure how to succesfully cite debugged code tho) as well as breaking down code, explaining it and over several examples.

     And Vs Code!